 Many of these hints are similar (but maybe briefer) to the hints for the system calls for random numbers.

-Run make qemu and you will see that the
+You could run make qemu and you will see that the

 compiler cannot compile user/trace.c, because the